galloguille/galloguille.github.io/_posts/2020-04-20-jax-graph-neural-networks.md

     rng_key, _ = random.split(rng_key)
 ```

-I'm not showing how to load the dataset and preprocess the data, since that is dataset specific, but you can check my full implementations of [Graph Convolutional Networkss in JAX](https://github.com/gcucurull/jax-gcn) to see the full training script using the Cora dataset, as well as the use of `@jax.jit` to speed up the training.
+I'm not showing how to load the dataset and preprocess the data, since that is dataset specific, but you can check my full implementation of [Graph Convolutional Networkss in JAX](https://github.com/gcucurull/jax-gcn) to see the full training script using the Cora dataset, as well as the use of `@jax.jit` to speed up the training.
 Also, I haven't explained how to use GATs instead of GCNs because the way to use them is the same.
 If you want to see it, check also my repository implementing [Graph Attention Networks in JAX](https://github.com/gcucurull/jax-gat).

 ## 4. Other JAX resources
 I hope this post has helped you understand JAX and how to use it.
 While I was doing my implementation of these two models a resource that I found very useful and educative was Sabrina Mielke's post "[From PyTorch to JAX: towards neural net frameworks that purify stateful code](https://sjmielke.com/jax-purify.htm)".
 I encourage everyone to give it a good read.
 If you want to check other JAX codebases, you can start with [Flax](https://github.com/google/flax) and [Haiku](https://github.com/deepmind/dm-haiku), two neural networks libraries that use JAX by Google and Deepming respectively.
 Additionally, if you are interested in Reinforcement Learning, [RLax](https://github.com/deepmind/rlax) uses JAX to implement some RL algorithms.